jurgen-kluft/ccode/utils/vars.md

 This works because the inner expansion will evalate `CURRENT_VARIANT` first (say, it has the value `debug`).
 That value is then converted to upper-case and spliced into the former which yields a new expression `$(CCOPTS_DEBUG)` which is then expanded in turn.

 Used with care this is a powerful way of letting users customize variables per configuration and then glue everything together with a simple template.

+## Resolving Interpolation

+type varPart int8
+const (
+    varPartText varPart = iota
+    varPartNode // this is a variable node, which can contain other nodes varPartName // this is a variable name part varPartOption // this is a variable option varPartOptionParam // this is a parameter for an option )

+type Node struct {
+    parts []varPart
+}

+- Start root Node
+  - Scan the string, search for '$(', when found
+  - Any text until that point is registered as a 'text' part
+  - start a variable Node
+    - Now scan until the next ')', when encountering another '$(' then
+    - register any text as a 'name' part
+    - start a new variable Node
+    - When encountering a ')' then close the current Node and return to the parent Node (I smell a stack here)
+    - If we encounter a ':' then any text until now is registered as a 'name' part and we create an 'option' part from the character after the ':' and when not reaching a ')' we register any text as an 'option parameter' part until a ':' or ')'.
+When reaching a ':' we register another option and continue parsing the option parameter until finally reaching a ')'.

+- Have a 'variable' counter, starting at 0, increment it when starting a new variable Node and decrement it when closing a variable Node.
+So we can detect if we are inside a variable Node or not.
+- Also when we are inside a 'variable' Node, we should also parse options and their parameters.

+Now when a variable Node is closed, we can resolve the variable by looking it up in the key-value map.
+The value could be pure text but it could also contain variables, so we should continue parsing the value as a new Node, which will then be resolved recursively.